 Lithotripsy Treatment West Palm Beach

 When kidney stones cause pain, discomfort, and complications, lithotripsy is one of the most effective medical procedures.
 This advanced, minimally invasive treatment uses sound waves or lasers to break kidney stones into smaller fragments, allowing them to pass naturally.
-Here, we will provide you with everything you need about lithotripsy treatment in West Palm Beach, how it works, its types, benefits, risks, and more.
+Here, we will provide you with everything you need to know about lithotripsy treatment in West Palm Beach, how it works, its types, benefits, risks, and more.

 What is Lithotripsy?